Photo: Tom Scalisi for Bob Vila

-- RUNNER-UP: Klein Tools NCVT-1 Voltage Tester
+- RUNNER-UP: Klein Tools NCVT-1 Non-Contact Voltage Tester Pen

 - BEST BANG FOR THE BUCK: Sperry Instruments STK001 Non-Contact Voltage Tester

 - BEST MULTIMETER: Fluke T6-1000 Pro Electrical Tester